engrit-illinois/Ping-All/README.md

 The maximum number of async calls to make simultaneously.
 Default is `100`.

+### -Quiet
+Optional switch.
+When specified, nothing is output to the console.

 ### -PassThru
 Optional switch.
 By default the module returns a formatted table of the results after pinging all of the computers.